medialab/aime-core/presentation.md

 ## After some failed attempt towards Neo4j...

-* winter 2011: first try against pure Lucene for our web crawler
+ - winter 2011: vs. *pure Lucene* for [our web crawler Hyphe](http://hyphe.medialab.sciences-po.fr)

-* spring 2012: second try against MySQL for modes of existence (...)
+ - spring 2012: vs. *MySQL* for modes of existence (...)

-* summer 2012: small experiments by an intern
+ - summer 2012: an *intern* experimented it

-* summer 2013: new experiments by an other intern called yomgui
+ - summer 2013: *an other intern* tried

-* fall   2014: starting implementing Aime in Neo4j !
+ - fall   2014: starting implementing *Aime in Neo4j* !

 ===